knowthelist/fhem-tablet-ui/README.md

 ####Symbol widget
 - **data-get**      			: name of the reading to get from FHEM (default 'STATE')
 - **data-warn**  : name of the reading containing a integer value to be shown as a red warn overlay (default <null>)
+- **data-hide**   : string to compare with current value. hide element when it's value equals data-hide.
+Or a DEVICE:READING to determine hiding from reading value
+- **data-hideparents**: jquery selector to hide element's parents too

 dual state notation
 - **data-get-on**   			: value for ON status to get or an array of states (default 'open')